Category Archives: Diamonds

 GIA laser inscription on diamond

 What is a GIA laser inscription?
 Diamonds accompanied by GIA Diamond Dossiers® typically feature a micro-laser inscription on the edge of the diamond.
-This certificate number appears in microscopic digits of the side of the diamond.
+This certificate number appears in microscopic digits on the side of the diamond.
 The diamond laser inscription identifies the diamond and connects it to a unique diamond grading report, also known as Read the full article…

 About Mark Johnson